Testing for patterns and structures in covariance and correlation matrices: Combined tests for multiple structures

-It is easy to see that $T_1^{1,*}$ has the same asymptotic distribution as $\vT$ under the null hypothesis.
-Repeating this B times, i.e., there are $B$ independent realizations of bootstrap samples, this leads to $\vT^{1,*},...,\vT^{B,*}$.
-Denote by $q_{\ell,\beta}^*$ the empirical $(1-\beta$) quantile for component $\ell=1,...,p$, conditionally on the original data.
-To find an appropriate level $\beta$ to control the family-wise type-I error rate, we calculate
+It is easy to see that $\vT^{1,*}$ has the same asymptotic distribution as $\vT$ under the null hypothesis.
+Repeating this $B$ times, i.e., there are $B$ conditionally independent realizations of bootstrap samples, this leads to $\vT^{1,*},...,\vT^{B,*}$.
+Denote by $q_{\ell,\beta}^*$ the empirical $(1-\beta$) quantile for $|T_\ell|$, $\ell=1,...,p$, conditionally on the original data.
+To find an appropriate level $\beta$ to control the family-wise type-I error rate, we calculate similarly as in \cite{munko2023a}

 i.e., the maximum local level, which results in a global level of $\alpha$.